osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ## Upgrade

-To upgrade a Docker container with persistent storage to the latest version of Edge Data Store you should follow the process above for creating a new container image.
-Then, when running the container use the same persistent storage that was used previously.
-This will ensure that all of the configuration data is carried over to the upgraded container.
+To upgrade a Docker container with persistent storage to the latest version of Edge Data Store, you should follow the process above for creating a new container image.
+Then, when you run the container, use the same persistent storage that you previously used.
+This allows you to carry over all of the configuration data to the upgraded container.

-***NOTE: If you previously used the REST API to change the port number the container was listening on you will need to follow the [Change port number](#change-port-number) section to reenable listening on the specified port.***
+**NOTE**: If you previously used the REST API to change the port number the container listened on, you will need to follow the [Change port number](#change-port-number) section to reenable listening on the specified port.